 Special Exemptions Classification Rules – Hawaii

-In addition to the more typical “white collar1” exemptions under both federal and state law (“Executive, Administrative, and Professional” exemptions), there are a number of special exemptions.
+In addition to the more typical “white collar” exemptions under both federal and state law (“Executive, Administrative, and Professional” exemptions), there are a number of special exemptions.
 This document provides guidelines about some of the more commonly used special exemptions.

 SALES: In general, the exemptions available for salespersons fall into one of the two following categories.
 Please keep in mind, however, that these sales exemptions are often misunderstood and misused by employers.
 In addition, there is significant deviation between federal and state regulations involving these exemptions.
 The following summarizes how to exempt salespersons from both federal and state law.

 - be employed for the purpose of, and who is customarily and regularly engagedawayfromtheemployer’splaceor places of business in: making sales or obtaining orders or contracts for services or for the use of facilities for which a consideration will be paid by the client or customer; AND